airshipit/docs/doc/source/airship2/site-authoring.rst

    * PXE network interface name
    * The name of the two 25G networks used for the bonded interface
    * OAM, Calico and Storage VLAN ID's
-   * OAM, Calico and Storage netowrk configuration
+   * OAM, Calico and Storage network configuration
    * PXE, OAM, Calico and Storage IP addresses for ephemeral/controller nodes and worker nodes
    * Kubernetes and ingress virtual IP address (on OAM)